zamazan4ik/awesome-pgo/article/article.md

 ## PGO state across Linux distributions - TEMPORAL

 TODO: finish the chapter
-TODO: some distributions tend to enable PGO and BOLT in more cases like Gentoo, ClearLinux, CachyOS, SerpentOS
+TODO: some distributions tend to enable PGO and BOLT in more cases like Gentoo, ClearLinux, CachyOS, SerpentOS.
+Clear Linux PGO packages: https://github.com/search?q=org%3Aclearlinux-pkgs+%22pgo+%3D+true%22&type=code + PGO integration as a USE flag
 TODO: someone even proposed me to become a maintainer to push PGO activities: https://bugs.mageia.org/show_bug.cgi?id=32511#c1
 TODO: Write about an observation that if in the upstream there is no PGO support - maintainers almost always do not enable PGO in their packages
 TODO: PLO has no integration in the Linux distros yet